juncture-digital/essays/docs/getting-started/README.md

 In this example an image is added to the essay by ==dragging the image from the Wikipedia page=={0,3} to the Juncture editor window.
 The image is dropped at the desired position in the essay text.
 When adding an image using drag-n-drop a _.ve-media_ tag with the IIIF manifest URL (short form) is automatically added to the essay text.
 Juncture supports the addition of media from a number of hosting sites (incouyding Wiikipedia ans Wikimedia Commons) using drag-n-drop.
 For a complete list refer to **[TODO]()**.

 The default behavior for the _.ve-media_ viewer is to display the image the full width of the essay.
 For this example we will position the image in the right half of the essay and allow the section text to wrap around the image if needed.
 Repositioning the image is accomplished by adding the `right` attribute to the _.ve-media_ tag as can be ==seen in this clip=={8}.

+### Add image zoom interaction

+.ve-media gh:juncture-digital/media/videos/Add_Image_Zoom_Interaction.mp4 right

+A key feature of Juncture is the ability to create interactions between the text narrative and visualizations.
+In this essay we will add an interaction that causes the media viewer to zoom in on a region of the image mentioned in the essay text.
+Specifically, we will link a refe